Hiking around Romania

 Day 9 – Maramures – the old world, alive

-- Stop at Barsana Monastery – a stunning monument of traditional Maramures architecture.
-The monastery was rebuilt in 1990, after more that 200 years from it’s destruction under the Austro-Hungarian empire.
+- Stop at Barsana Monastery – a marvelous monument of traditional Maramures architecture.
+The monastery was rebuilt in 1990, after more than 200 years from its destruction under the Austro-Hungarian empire.
 You will be charmed by the beauty of Barsana

-- Onward we will visit the oldest wooden church in Maramures, at Ieud – UNESCO World Heritage.
+- Next stop: the oldest wooden church in Maramures, at Ieud – UNESCO World Heritage.
 The Ieud church dates back from the 17th century, and still displays a vivid mural painting, depicting various biblical scenes

-- Hiking to the beautiful spring of Iza river.
-This is an easy hike of about 3.5 hours along the upper valley of Iza.
+- Hiking to the beautiful spring of Iza River.
+This is an easy hike of about 3.5 hours along the marvelous valley of Iza.